evanmschultz/fenec_dev/README.md

 -   🧠 Code summarization using LLMs (OpenAI or Ollama):
     -   Generates summaries that incorporate contextual information from related code blocks
     -   Provides a more holistic understanding of each code element's role in the project
--   🕸️ Preliminary integration with ArangoDB for storing code structure and relationships
+-   🕸️ Integration with ArangoDB for storing code structure and relationships:
+    -   Enables graph-based representation of code structures
+    -   Supports visualization of code structures using ArangoDB's built-in tools
+    -   Allows construction of ArangoDB graphs from ChromaDB collections
--   🔍 Initial implementation of vector storage (ChromaDB) for efficient retrieval of code summaries
+-   🔍 Vector storage (ChromaDB) for efficient retrieval of code summaries
 -   🖥️ Command-line interface for basic interactions and codebase exploration
 -   🐍 Initial simple Python API for programmatic use and integration into development workflows
     -   Greater integration with existing and future project functionalities are planned to allow for more control and customization